OCA/pos/pos_sale_order/README.rst

 POS To Sale Order
 =================

-This module allows to create a sale order instead of a pos order in POS.
+This module created a sale order in POS.

 Credits